Twister...Ride It Out: History

 In 2008, the outdoor queue line was reduced to make room for Hollywood Rip Ride Rockit, where the roller coaster blasts through the firehouse facade.
 The ride involved the closure of the Boneyard in September 2008, and the moving of the Blue Man Group pathway in November 2008.
 This was to make room for the Universal Music Plaza Stage and the entrance of Hollywood Rip Ride Rockit.

 On February 16, 2009, the attraction began operating only during peak seasons.
 However, it reopened by Universal on March 9, 2009 due to guest demand.

-On October 27, 2015, Universal announced the decision to retire Twister...Ride it Out after 17 years of service on November 2, 2015.
+On October 27, 2015, Universal announced the decision to retire Twister...Ride It Out after 17 years of service on November 2, 2015.
 Over the years, it had become outdated and one of the park's least popular attractions.
 The film it was based on lacked long-term cultural significance, and the cost of operation was expensive.
-It was replaced by Race Through New York Starring Jimmy Fallon, a 3D motion simulator ride that was constructed in the same building.
+In 2017, it was directly replaced by Race Through New York Starring Jimmy Fallon, a 3D motion simulator ride that was constructed in the same building.

 In a window display of the Jimmy Fallon attraction featuring elements of NBC's broadcasting history, there are multiple references to the former Twister attraction including one that honors Bill Paxton, who died on February 25, 2017, shortly before the new ride's debut.
 It includes Bill Paxton's light blue shirt that became synonymous with the actor's performance in a video displayed in Twister's pre-show queue.
 Other references include a stapler on a nearby desk labeled "B. Paxton" and an advertisement for Twister Cola.